parshakova/parshakova1.github.io/_pages/about.md

 In particular, my research interests include
 * large-scale and distributed convex optimization,
 * network science, learning and inference for network data,
-* machine learning,
 * numerical and randomized linear algebra,
-* low rank and structured optimization.
+* low rank and structured optimization,
+* machine learning.

 Prior to my Ph.D., I received Bachelor's in <a